godzie44/BugStalker/README.md

 Oracles can monitor the internal state of a program to display interesting information.
-For example, tokio oracle is able to provide information about tokio runtime during program debugging without the needs to change the source code.
+For example, tokio oracle is able to provide information about tokio runtime during program debugging without the need to change the source code.
 You must run the debugger with enabled oracle, for example, for tokio oracle: